-Strategic Electrification Target 15% penetration of energy efficient electric heating by 2030 $\approx 0.19MMTCO2e$ reduction in greenhouse gas emissions (in 2030) OER and RIE Workforce training, consumer education, utility coordination Pursue district geothermal Pilot most efficient electric thermal system OER and RIE Utility coordination, community involvement, integrated systems and planning Incentivize efficient electric heating technologies Increases affordability of technologies and spurs market growth State and federal government Funding streams and associated limitations, consumer and contractor trust and awareness Decarb oonized Fuels Increase biofuel blending in accordance with the 2021 Biofuel Heating Oil Act The GHG emission impacts of this action will be modeled as part of the 2025 Climate Strategy.
+Action Impact Lead(s) Select Considerations 11001011 y Efficiency Continue Energy Efficiency and Weatherization Efficiency standards can continue to be improved for heating Utilities and State Agencies Extensive federal funding for electrification is expected in coming years; equipment, and weatherization incentives and weatherization programs should ramp up to use funding effectively programs can further be enhanced by the utilities and the state.
+Electrification Target 15% penetration of energy efficient electric heating by 2030 ≈ 0.19MMTCO2e reduction in greenhouse gas emissions (in 2030) OER and RIE Workforce training, consumer education, utility coordination Pursue district geothermal Pilot most efficient electric thermal system OER and RIE Utility coordination, community involvement, integrated systems and planning Incentivize efficient Increases affordability State and federal Funding streams and electric heating of technologies and government associated limitations, technologies spurs market growth consumer and contractor trust and awareness onized Fuels Increase biofuel blending in accordance with the 2021 Biofuel Heating Oil Act The GHG emission impacts of this action will be modeled as part of the 2025 Climate Strategy.
 Industry Equipment compatibility, cost and quantity of supply, life cycle carbon intensity and environmental impact Continue to abandon leak-prone gas pipes and pursue non-pipe alternatives The GHG emission impacts of this action will be modeled as part of the 2025 Climate Strategy.
 RIE DPUC + PUC Evaluate whether replacement is consistent with climate mandates Pursue hydrogen demonstration projects in coordination with the Northeast Regional Hydrogen Hub Creates opportunities for decarbonization of hard to electrify areas, such as high-heat industrial processes State of RI, led by OER; Northeast Hydrogen Hub state and private sector partners Technology research and development, workforce development, zoning, codes, safety regulations Continue to pursue solutions to reduce emissions from solid waste Lowers direct emissions from waste, creates source of renewable methane OER in coordination with relevant waste facilities Overlap with biofuels and biogas planning, ideally solid waste amounts decrease in future, consider implications on renewable gas supply Future of the gas distribution system Enables cost-effective decarbonization, planning, and aligning utility business model PUC Trimming branches of the distribution system where we can electrify, strengthening branches where we can't electrify Begin developing a renewable thermal standard Progressive scale down of thermal sector emissions Legislature Interplay of all different decarbonization technologies, cost effectiveness, jobs impacts, rethinking role of the utility